flub78/aws_cicd/doc/https_role.md

 This role assumes that the Apache web server is already installed and running on the target Ubuntu systems.
 The role installs the `mod_ssl` module, creates an SSL certificate and key file, and updates the Apache configuration to enable HTTPS support.
 The SSL certificate and key can be generated using tools like `openssl`.
 The Apache web server is restarted after making the necessary changes to the configuration file.

-## write an ansible role to check that a node can be reached and it is possible to become root

-Here is a sample Ansible role that checks if a node can be reached and it is possible to become root:
+## A sample Ansible role that checks if a node can be reached and it is possible to become root:

-yaml

 ```yaml
 - name: Check node reachability and root access